Apply To Become A Speaker Today

 Defranco Brocks

-Community Leader | author | Creative entrepreneur
+Community Leader | Author | Creative Entrepreneur

 DeFranco Brocks is a passionate community leader, author, and creative entrepreneur with a lifelong commitment to social impact and cultural empowerment.
 As the former president of Movement Material Inc. and current Executive Committee Member of Hip Hop Congress, he has championed youth advocacy, arts, and education across diverse communities.